Quasinormal modes and bound states of massive scalar fields in wormhole spacetimes: Bronnikov-Ellis wormholes and non-constant redshift function wormholes

 \subsection{Bound States}

-In this section we calculate the bound states of massive scalar fields around the generalized Bronnikov-Ellis wormhole using the CFM, which are possible due to the effective potential allows potential wells, see Fig. (\ref{worm}).
+In this section we utilize the CFM to compute the bound states of massive scalar fields around the wormhole geometries defined in (\ref{wormhole}).
+These bound states are made feasible by the effective potential, which permits the existence of potential wells for $M \neq 0$, see Fig. (\ref{worm}).
 It is worth to mention that the boundary conditions are different to that of QNMs.
 In this case we must considering evanescent waves at spatial infinity; therefore, the radial solution that satisfied the boundary condition at infinity is given by

 where $\Omega = \sqrt{m^2-\omega^2}$.
 Generally, in a quantum system with a potential well, there are only a few bound states, the number of which depends on the potential parameters.
 In several cases, there exists only a single bound state.
 Thus, we just consider the first bound state which is described by the symmetric solution.
 Therefore, we consider the following ansatz for the solution to the radial equation (\ref{nueva}) which satisfies the desired boundaries conditions